Menopause Nutrition UK: Practical Food Planning and Weight Management

 A modest calorie reduction of 200–300 kcal per day — achieved by cutting portion sizes of carbohydrates slightly and eliminating liquid calories — is often enough to halt or reverse menopausal weight gain without aggressive restriction.

-A Sample Day on a Menopause-Friendly Diet
+A Sample Day On A Menopause-Friendly Diet

 Breakfast: 200 g 0% Greek yogurt with mixed berries, 2 tablespoons ground flaxseed, and a small handful of walnuts (~350 kcal, 25 g protein, high calcium and omega-3).